chrishunt/stories/src/markdown/2019-01-30-sf-maupin-or.md

 We first met Baxter a few weeks later when he was scooped up and flown to a clinic in Seattle, Washington (along with a bunch of other wondering dogs).
 This is where we adopted him 8 years ago and named him Baxter.
-We've had him since and have moved from Seattle to SF to Portland and now back to to SF.
+We've had him since and have moved from Seattle to SF to Portland and now back to SF.

 We always tell this story about Baxter because it makes him sounds like a badass.
 He's a survivor.
 In reality, however, we call him "Couch Dog" and